gleam-lang/website/src/tour/custom-types.md

 Custom types in Gleam can be defined with multiple constructors, making them a way of modeling data that can be one of a few different variants.

-We've seen a custom type with multiple constructors already in this chapter- `Bool`.
+We've seen a custom type with multiple constructors already in this chapter - `Bool`.

 Bool is defined like this: